 Experiment 2: Biuret Test for Protein

 Biuret is a compound obtained when the area is heated to 1080C .
-It reacts with copper sulfate in alkaline solution to give a violet color with an absorption maximum at 550 nm.
-This compound has given its name to the color reaction which was also found to occur with other compounds-those having two or more amide groups or peptide bonds joined directly together, or through a single atom of carbon or nitrogen.
+It reacts with copper sulfate in an alkaline solution to give a violet colour with an absorption maximum at 550 nm.
+This compound has given its name to the colour reaction which was also found to occur with other compounds-those having two or more amide groups or peptide bonds joined directly together, or through a single atom of carbon or nitrogen.

 - Use biuret reagent provided and each of the solutions prepared for Experiment 1.

 - Set up a number of test tubes.
 Into each put 1.0 mL (17 drops) of biuret reagent.